jawah/qh3/README.rst

 Running the examples
 --------------------

-`qh3` comes with a number of examples illustrating various QUIC use-cases.
+`qh3` comes with a number of examples illustrating various QUIC use cases.

 You can browse these examples here: https://github.com/Ousret/qh3/tree/main/examples